1 Corinthians 2:1-16 May 17, 2015

 C. We speak God’s wisdom

-John 10:24-27, “How long will You keep us in suspense?
-If You are the Christ, tell us plainly.”
-Jesus answered them, “I told you, and you do not believe?
-The work that I do in My Father’s name, these testify of Me.
-But you do not believe because you are not of My sheep.”
+There was an interesting story that unfolded when some Jews gathered around Jesus one day, and asked Him to say it plainly.
+Say it plainly if you are the Messiah, say it.
+This is John 10:25-27, they said it this way, “How long will you keep us in suspense?
+If you are the Christ, if you are the Messiah tell it to us plainly.”
+Jesus answered and said “I told you, but you do not believe.
+The work that I do in my Father’s name, these testify of Me”.
+I’ve already demonstrated and proved it over and over but “you do not believe because you are not of my sheep.”

 II.
 God Reveals the Wonder of His Love